Registered Nurses

 Introduction

 Registered nurses (RNs) help individuals, families, and groups to improve and maintain health and to prevent disease.
 They care for the sick and injured in hospitals and other health care facilities, physicians offices, private homes, public health agencies, schools, camps, and industry.
 Some registered nurses are employed in private practice.
-RNs hold nearly 3.1 million jobs in the United States.
+RNs hold more than 3.3 million jobs in the United States.

 Quick Facts